bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 In this section, you will:

-- Learn the basics of JSX
+- Learn the basics of JSX.
-- Discover the differences between JSX and HTML
+- Discover the differences between JSX and XML.
-- Use JavaScript variables and expressions in JSX
+- Use JavaScript variables and expressions in JSX.
-- Work with conditionals and loops in JSX
+- Work with conditionals and loops in JSX.

 ## Objective 1: Create a UI with JSX